How Content Marketing and Corporate Storytelling Can Help Your Brand

 Why Content Marketing works for Think Bespoke

 As a strategic thinker I need to have a purpose for spending time using most online tools.
 The only exception to this rule is Pinterest, where I can get lost for hours due to my love of photography.
-This platform aside, time spent on LinkedIn, Instagram, Facebook, Twitter and Google+ is part of an overall content marketing strategy to attract, acquire and engage potential (and referring) clients to Think Bespoke’s services.
-If we are yet to meet, I am the founder of Think Bespoke and the co founder of Ozsourced and Career Grow.
+This platform aside, time spent on LinkedIn, Instagram, Facebook and Twitter is part of an overall content marketing strategy to attract, acquire and engage potential (and referring) clients to Think Bespoke’s services.
+If we are yet to meet, I am the founder of Think Bespoke.

 With a Content Marketing strategy in place for Think Bespoke since meeting Cas, this began to influence my community and previous colleagues began to reach out to me on LinkedIn, having read my blog posts and LinkedIn articles, or applied the insights from my practical online and face to face workshops.
 With an international network of connections on LinkedIn and a strong track record working in leadership roles in sales and marketing for global brands, it makes sense that I would leverage my network and relationships.
 And this is a key element of how content marketing can amplify your sales and marketing plan.
 For Think Bespoke, this has meant that past and current colleagues and clients, who watch my career and business journey from the sidelines, actively refer their friends and family to Think Bespoke’s LinkedIn and Personal Branding services.

 Think Bespoke helps individuals and organisations reach their full potential by helping you maximise your time online.
 Examples of how we help our clients include:

 - ghost writing and co-writing for LinkedIn Articles and Blogs